You can’t legislate culture — here’s how to really implement change

 Vision and values

-The process of implementing a transformational change of an organization’s culture, however, is not as easy as hitting the reset button.
+The process of implementing a transformational change in an organization’s culture, however, is not as easy as hitting the reset button.
 Implementing change of this type is quite possibly the most difficult leadership challenge a police executive will ever encounter.

 To be successful in implementing cultural change police executives need to engage in a deliberate and sustained effort to remove all attitudes and behaviors that perpetuate the old culture, and replace them with new standards and expectations.
 The baseline for these new cultural standards should be the organization’s vision and values statements.